jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 .# Abstract

-The network operators are increasingly deploying the Resource Public Key Infrastructure (RPKI) to secure inter-domain routing on the internet.
+The Resource Public Key Infrastructure (RPKI) is used to secure inter-domain routing on the internet.
 This document defines a new Registration Data Access Protocol (RDAP) extension, "rpki1", for accessing the RPKI registration data in the Regional Internet Registries (RIRs) through RDAP.

 {mainmatter}